zahiryahya1/2024-Fall-Gradebook-Analysis/README.md

 ### 4. Finals
-[bar or pie chart calculating delta between grade before and after]

-finals score vs average test score.
-What is the delta? (did students do better on the final then usual?) test + final % score vs practice % score.
+- finals score vs average test score.
+What is the delta? (did students do better on the final then usual?)
+- test + final % score vs final grade.
 What is the delta? (did practice assignments hurt grade?)
+- practice hurt 5 students in particular where they dropped form a - to a plus.
+- practrice helped 10 students go from a - to a plus.

+insert mardown table: practice helped 45 students, hurt 25 students.

 ## Recommendations